mshurutov/pgbouncer/README.md

 =========

 This is not independent role but pgbouncer is used not only postgres hosts.
 It is used on same hosts with haproxy or isolated host(s).
+Copyright (C) 2023  Mikhail Shurutov

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 Requirements
 ------------